ErikHartman/peptide-networks/README.md

 Notes: There are **three** main ways of computing the distance in a peptide graph: string distance (e.g., levenshtein distance), evolutionary substitutional matrices (e.g., BLOSUM62) or biophysical properties.

+Discuss: biophysical properties, creating edge lists (make it quicker), what to look for in networks, layout for graph (make class?)

 ---

 <code>python create_edge_lists.py -filepath -matrix [matrix choices: blosum, levenshtein, biophysical]</code>